The Kaadadjan Centre

-Our community use the property for various learning opportunities including orienteering, camping skills and kayaking.
-It also provides a place of contemplation, somewhere to reflect and to connect with nature for our Rite Journey and Duke of Edinburgh cohorts.
-Our Humanities and Social Sciences use The Kaadadjan Centre to demonstrate first-hand connections with history, sustainability and the environment.
+Our students use the property for various learning opportunities including orienteering, camping skills and kayaking.
+It also provides a place of contemplation, somewhere to reflect and to connect with nature for our Rite Journey and Compass cohorts.
+Learn more about The Kaadadjan Centre.

 Good knowledge, good spirits, good place